jakop345/cloudron-box/docs/references/selfhosting.md

 Once the setup is done, you can access the admin page in the future at `https://my.<domain>`.

+**If apps do not start after installation, a server restart may be required to let bootloader changes come into action.**

 ## DNS

 Cloudron has to be given the API credentials for configuring your domain under `Certs & Domains`